The 10 Factors That Affects Kitchen Cabinet Prices

 3. Painted cabinets vs stained cabinets

 Painted cabinets, regardless of the color you pick, are about 10-15% more expensive than stained cabinets.
 This is due to the finishing process.
+Stained cabinets offer durability and longevity at a lower investment, making them an affordable solution for homeowners.
 The painting process has more cabinet finishing steps and more labor than a traditional stain would.

 Stained cabinets provide more durability and are easier to touch up if damaged.
 Due to scratches or scuffs being easier to blend in a wood-grain surface, over a solid color paint.
 What’s popular in 2022 is painted cabinets mixed with wood stains.
 When you see photos on Pinterest or Instagram, you’ll see a variety of new cabinet design ideas.